 With a safer, stronger tempered glass table top, you can get the timeless look of glass plus peace of mind.
 Just be sure to work with a glass and glazing company that can give you the custom cut and finish you want.

-At Economy Glass, glass is cut to size and polished in house.
-We can also come out to your home or project site to take measurements to ensure your glass is cut accurately to the millimetre.
-With professional measuring, cutting and finishing, you’ll know you’re getting a piece of high-quality glass that will fit perfectly on your table.
+At Economy Glass, glass cut to size and polished in-house.
+We can also come out to your home or project site to take measurements to ensure your glass cut accurately to the millimeter.
+With professional measuring, cutting, and finishing, you’ll know you’re getting a piece of high-quality glass that will fit perfectly on your table.